gab-language/site/content/docs/_index.md

 While the language is relatively stable, Gab's runtime and libraries are still under construction.
 Expect bugs and the occasional api change as things settle down.
 I wouldn't consider Gab production-ready just yet.
-Additionally, documentation and developer tooling is lacking.
+Additionally, documentation and developer tooling are works-in-progress.
 The language may be hard to use until these become more mature.